RestorationsSOS.com - Fire and Water Damage Restoration

 Another important aspect of home landscaping is safety.
 While planning your landscape, you must consider fire safety in general, and plants flammability in particular.
 Remember that flammable plants in your landscape will increase fire risks around your home as they can act as fuel and contribute to the intensity of a fire.

-There are many fire prevention techniques, applicable to your backyard and outdoors area as describes in the article Prevent Fire Damage in the Outdoors.
-However, planting fire resistant or fire resistive plants is one of the best techniques you can use to promote fire safety.
+There are many fire prevention techniques applicable to your backyard and outdoors area as described in the article Prevent Fire Damage in the Outdoors.
+However, planting fire-resistant or fire-resistive plants is one of the best techniques you can use to promote fire safety.

 In general, fire-resistive plant characteristics include: